-- If your site is in a period of change and has a lot of Interim Managers running the site then consider including a senior group level permanent individual in the interview process; it’s important that a Technical Manager feels comfortable with their Line Manager and peers, and if those people are Interim’s then it can make the decision-making process harder.
+- If your site is in a period of change and has a lot of Interim Managers running the site then consider including a senior group level permanent individual in the interview process; it’s important that a Technical Manager feels comfortable with their Line Manager and peers, and if those people are Interims then it can make the decision-making process harder.
 If the senior team communicate that they are serious about quality then it all helps to build candidate confidence.

 - Try and avoid delays in the recruitment process, the food industry is a very competitive market for Technical professionals and you may end up losing the candidate you really want.
 If you’re able to pre-book several first and second potential interviews slots into the relevant diaries it may speed things up, particularly where a lot of people are involved.
 If you’re working with a recruitment agency then let them know these dates too so they can brief candidates from the outset.
 Companies that are able to offer MS Teams or Zoom interviews for first stage interviews lessen the risk of candidates pulling out.
 With candidates receiving multiple job offers, those companies that are able to be agile are more likely to secure successful placements.

 - Take a look at the public areas of the site through a visitor’s eyes; are the trade publications and company information in reception up to date, are the visitor’s toilets fresh-looking and regularly checked?
 Does your receptionist welcome visitors warmly and ensure relevant health screening etc is completed correctly?
 Small points but if you get them wrong it can create a poor first impression and as you know you only get one chance to make that first impression!
 (We have had Technical Managers decide they don’t want to progress with a company before they’ve even left reception!).

-- If your company are Investors in People and / or are advocates of training then again shout about it!
+- If your company are Investors in People and / or are advocates of training, then again shout about it!
 The best Technical Managers in the Food Manufacturing Industry love to keep their skills (and those of their team) up to date so if external self-development is encouraged this can be a great selling point.